-4. Vehicle speeds, road, traffic, and pedestrian conditions that unreasonably increase the danger of the pursuit when weighed against the risks resulting from the suspect's escape; 5.
-Weather and environmental factors such as rain, fog, ice, snow, or darkness that could substantially increase the dan- ger of pursuit; 6.
-Age of offender, whether the identity is known, and whether there is comparatively minimal risk in allowing the suspect to be apprehended at a later time; 7.
-Officer's familiarity of area and his or her ability to accurately describe location and direction of travel; 8.
-Safety of the public in the area of the pursuit, including the type of area, time of day, the amount of vehicular and pedes-trian traffic (e.g., school zones) and the speed of the pursuit relative to these factors; and 9.
-Availability of other resources and back-up assistance. late en the suspect's identity has been established at a point where r apprehension can be accomplished, and there is no logical d for immediate apprehension, the pursuit will be terminated. whe offic invo tinua cers should not continue an emergency response or pursuit en conditions escalate to a degree that places the safety of the cers or others in an unacceptable level of jeopardy.
-All officers olved in vehicular pursuits will be held accountable for the con- ation of a pursuit when traffic hazards and other circumstances cate, by danger level, that it should have been discontinued. surr cers will not use their vehicle as a ramming device, to box in or round a suspect vehicle, to overtake or force a suspect vehicle he roadway, or to create roadblocks.
-Pursuits Initiated by Other Law Enforcement Agencies College police officers will discontinue the pursuit when another agency has assumed the pursuit, unless continued assistance of the Collin College Police Department is requested by the agency assuming the pursuit. pas en a pursuit begins within another agency's jurisdiction and ses or ends within the College District's primary geographical diction, the originating agency will have arrest responsibility.
-Reporting and Analysis purs cum by ti er a pursuit, the pursuing officer and supervisor monitoring the suit will each prepare a written report detailing the factual cir- istances surrounding the pursuit.
-The report will be evaluated he Chief of Police or his or her designee to ensure compliance this policy and other department procedures.
-Each year, the
+- 4. Vehicle speeds, road, traffic, and pedestrian conditions that unreasonably increase the danger of the pursuit when weighed against the risks resulting from the suspect's escape; - Weather and environmental factors such as rain, fog, ice, snow, or darkness that could substantially increase the danger of pursuit; - 6.
+Age of offender, whether the identity is known, and whether there is comparatively minimal risk in allowing the suspect to be apprehended at a later time; - 7.
+Officer's familiarity of area and his or her ability to accurately describe location and direction of travel; - 8.
+Safety of the public in the area of the pursuit, including the type of area, time of day, the amount of vehicular and pedestrian traffic (e.g., school zones) and the speed of the pursuit relative to these factors; and - 9.
+Availability of other resources and back-up assistance.

+When the suspect's identity has been established at a point where later apprehension can be accomplished, and there is no logical need for immediate apprehension, the pursuit will be terminated.

+Officers should not continue an emergency response or pursuit when conditions escalate to a degree that places the safety of the officers or others in an unacceptable level of jeopardy.
+All officers involved in vehicular pursuits will be held accountable for the continuation of a pursuit when traffic hazards and other circumstances indicate, by danger level, that it should have been discontinued.

+Officers will not use their vehicle as a ramming device, to box in or surround a suspect vehicle, to overtake or force a suspect vehicle off the roadway, or to create roadblocks.

+Pursuits Initiated by Other Law Enforcement Agencies College police officers will discontinue the pursuit when another agency has assumed the pursuit, unless continued assistance of the Collin College Police Department is requested by the agency assuming the pursuit.

+When a pursuit begins within another agency's jurisdiction and passes or ends within the College District's primary geographical jurisdiction, the originating agency will have arrest responsibility.